mayaanne/foundations/sprint-1/git-version-control-primer.md

 Version Control allows groups of people to work together on the same code, at the same time, without overwriting each others work.
 It is not JavaScript, or Ruby, or C#.
 It is software that you download - a form of distributed version control which means it manages changes to a project without overwriting any part of the project.

-## Exploration and Application
+## Timebox

-Exploration | Time to box |
+Activity | Time|
 ------------|----------|
 Watch | 5 minutes
 Explore | 30 minutes |
 Reflect | 30 minutes |

-Follow the time box suggestions.
+Follow the timebox suggestions.
 This is a primer only and there is a deep dive challenge next to start applying this knowledge.
 Let the learning competencies be your guide.

 ## Description